codingkiddo/kafka-learning/KAFKA-NOTES.md

+Hi, this is Vinod Kumar from CodingKiddo,

+and welcome to this course

+in the Apache Kafka Series, Kafka for Beginners.

+And this is the third edition of this course,

+so by this time, this course should be really good for you.

+So here's a course introduction.

+Please don't skip it.

+I'm gonna go over some important information.

+So, first of all, welcome to the course.

+I'm really excited to have you here.

+And by now, over 130,000 students have done this course.

+I've received more than 30,000 reviews,

+and I've iterated upon these reviews

+to really, over time, keep on improving this course.

+And this is a all new, fresh recording.

+So after all the feedback I received,

+I wanted to reorganize some lectures.

+I'm going to give you more real life exercises.

+So you have some really cool examples

+in this course, added some sections, some lectures

+and I've updated two version three plus of Apache Kafka

+which I think should be compatible even

+with version four of Apache Kafka,

+but let's see when it comes out.

+So happy learning.
+I hope you're excited.

+Now just two intros, please stay here.

+So just about me, so you know who I am.

+So I am Stephane Maarek,

+and I will be your teacher for this course.

+I am the co-founder of a company called Conduktor

+that I will tell you about on the next slide.

+I'm an online instructor on Apache Kafka and AWS.

+I used to be on the program committee

+of the Kafka Summit in 2019 and 2020

+which is the big Kafka conference across the world.

+I've made a lot of courses on Apache Kafka,

+and I call them via Apache Kafka series.

+I wrote blog for Confluent, for Medium, and so on.

+You can find me on various channels

+GitHub, LinkedIn, Medium, Twitter, and Instagram,

+if you wanna follow me based on where you like.

+So what is Conduktor?

+Conduktor is a company I co-founded

+to make Apache Kafka accessible to everyone

+because I after teaching Kafka

+I was realizing that people still needed help

+and needed a desktop graphical UI for Apache Kafka

+to use it.

+So to see what it looks like,

+and from it you can manage Apache Kafka.

+You can start Kafka directly as well

+from Conduktor in one click.

+I will show you how that works in due course.

+There's a dark mode for Conduktor.

+You can perform all your Kafka development

+and operations you'll ever need from this one tool.

+It supports every Kafka cluster out there

+and all security mechanism, and it supports even

+community projects, such as Confluent, Schema Registry

+Streams, Connect, ksqlDB, and so on.

+So that's it for the intros, I hope you liked it,

+and I'm super excited to teach this course to you.

+I will see you in the next lecture.

 # What is event streaming?

 Event streaming is the digital equivalent of the human body's central nervous system.
 It is the technological foundation for the 'always-on' world where businesses are increasingly software-defined and automated, and where the user of software is more software.